AA/PPS 04.01.01 - Faculty Hiring

 Chronicle of Higher Education;

-persons identified in the Committee on Institutional Cooperation (CIC) Directory available through their website; or
+persons identified in the Big Ten Academic Alliance available through their website; and

-Additionally, advertising should be conducted through one of the following:
+Additionally, advertising should be conducted through one or more of the following:

 university placement services;